Fiserv/card-pointe/docs/documentation/CardPointeIntegratedTerminalSurchargeGuide.md

 - The type of card presented
 - The cardholder's postal code (card-not-present only)
+- The Credit Card Surcharge Rate configured for the merchant account

 If the Gateway determines that the card used is not a credit card (for example, a debit card), or that the postal code associated with the account is a surcharge-restricted location, then the surcharge is waived.
-Otherwise, a 3% surcharge is automatically added to the subtotal amount.
+Otherwise, the Credit Card Surcharge Rateconfigured for the merchant account is automatically added to the subtotal amount.

 The CardPointe Integrated Terminal API has been updated with new request endpoints, to enable the terminal to display surcharging disclosures and optional itemized amount details to the cardholder.
 To enable these display features for your merchants enrolled in the Merchant Surcharge Program, you must update your integration to use the new payment endpoints.